-- 3.10.1 It is now widely accepted that climate change is occurring, with a major contributor being greenhouse gas emissions.
+- 3.8.1 It is now widely accepted that climate change is occurring, with a major contributor being greenhouse gas emissions.
 The planning system can help address climate change, both through reducing our contribution to the causes, and helping existing and new development adapt to the impacts.
 The Council is keen to ensure the way we build is done in a more sustainable way in the future.
 This means in a way that minimises the resources that are used, including energy and water, and that generates less pollution, including less of the greenhouse gas carbon dioxide.
 It also means development generating some of its own energy requirements through renewable energy initiatives.
-The South East Plan encourages larger housing and commercial schemes to provide at least 10% of the development's energy from renewable sources. - 3.10.2 With the Government signed up to a Kyoto Protocol target and further commitments made to reduce carbon dioxide emissions nationally, it is important that new developments are designed and constructed in a way that minimises their impact on the environment.
-Additionally, the South East of England is already experiencing water shortages, which are likely to be worsened through climate change and the additional demand generated by the region's growing population.
+The South East Plan encourages larger housing and commercial schemes to provide at least 10% of the development's energy from renewable sources. - 3.8.2 With the Government signed up to a Kyoto Protocol target1 and further commitments made to reduce carbon dioxide emissions nationally2, it is important that new developments are designed and constructed in a way that minimises their impact on the environment.
+Additionally, the South East of England hass already experienced water shortages, which are likely to be worsened through climate change and the additional demand generated by the region's growing population.
 It is essential to maximise the efficiency with which water is used and runoff is managed.
-All new developments should aim to conserve water both internally and externally and minimise the amount of water used.
+All new developments should aim to conserve water both internally and externally and minimise the amount of water used. - 3.8.3 The incorporation of sustainable design and energy conservation principles into new developments received considerable support in the 'Preferred Options' consultation and had very positive outcomes in the sustainability appraisal.
+New development can help combat the causes of climate change through reducing the reliance on energy sources that generate greenhouse gases, and can help to mitigate climate change impacts through careful design and efficient resource use.
+This is highly relevant when considering the long term sustainability of the Borough and the long life span of developments.
+With the increases in energy prices and the scarcity of water, developments that display efficient use of such resources will be in increasing demand. - 3.8.4 The sustainability appraisal raised some important potential conflicts between the issue of sustainable design and other objectives, such as maximising the provision of affordable housing and protecting the historic environment.
+It is therefore important that these issues are dealt with on a case by case basis, to ensure that sites remain viable.
+It is likely that the falling cost of technology will reduce the impact of these requirements.
+High quality design can be instrumental in helping to overcome the visual impacts of new technologies in historic environments.
+Again, improvements in technology are likely to assist with this - 3.8.5 Technology in this field is changing and new guidance is emerging from various sources.
+Government policy is still emerging.
+There are a number of measures available that can improve the environmental impact of a new development, and new ones are likely to emerge in the future.
+It would not be appropriate for this Core Strategy to provide detailed guidance on techniques or approaches; a more flexible approach is required, and one which can be updated regularly as the issue develops.
+The Council will therefore prepare more detailed policies to provide this guidance, and to set appropriate targets, for example for renewable energy production in new developments in the Development Control DPD.

-&lt;sup>1A 12.5% reduction in greenhouse gas emissions from 1990 levels averaged over a period 2008 - 2012.
+1 A 12.5% reduction in greenhouse gas emissions from 1990 levels averaged over a period 2008 - 2012.
 Kyoto came into force in February 2005